An Interwar Love Story

 By the time my Dad was 14, Percy, a prolific pipe smoker, was slowly but inexorably dying of lung cancer … and stillmarried to his first wife, Charlie, from whom he had been estranged for 30 years.
 He and Elsie slipped away to London and got hitched at the Westminster register office, giving their address as a hotel in Belgravia.
 Covering their tracks as best they could.

-Percy’s entry on the marriage certificate reads ‘Percy Edward Williams, bachelor’.
-Percy Williams, you sly old dog.
+Percy’s entry on the marriage certificate reads ‘Percy Edward Fendt, bachelor’.
+Percy Fendt, you sly old dog.

 Percy died at home three days after Christmas, 1957.

-Percy Edward Williams and Elsie May Bent were a great 20th-century love story, I think.
+Percy Edward Fendt and Elsie May Bent were a great 20th-century love story, I think.
 Nan had a difficult time with Percy, but she adored him, and never really got over his death.

 Unfortunately, it isn’t always easy being the offspring of a great love story, and my Dad suffered a lot.
 Yet he remained a decent, kind man all his life.
 I miss him very much.